SODALITE-EU/xopera-rest-api/README.md

     - XOPERA_GIT_AUTH_TOKEN=[your_personal_access_token]
  - optionally set some of [optional git config settings](#Optional-git-configuration-settings)

+ If non of options above is available, xOpera REST API can use its internal filesystem as git server (MockConnector).
+ This option has a big limitation of not enabling users to inspect blueprints as on github.com, gitlab.com or any other gitlab server.
+ To connect REST API with MockConnector to internal filesystem:
+ - export following environmental variables:
+    - XOPERA_GIT_TYPE=mock
+ - optionally set some of [optional git config settings](#Optional-git-configuration-settings)

+ Note: Mock connector is default option which is used in case of missing XOPERA_GIT_TYPE environmental variable.

 #### Optional git configuration settings
 Beside obligatory settings following settings can be configured: